 Train Yourself to See the Business Aspects of Divorce as Separate From the Relationship Part

 A divorce requires you to see the dissolution of a marriage through a business dissolution lens.
-You have assets that need to be divided, children you need to co-parent, perhaps spousal support to negotiate.
+You have assets that need to be divided, children you need to co-parent, and perhaps spousal support to negotiate.
 These are all things that will require a certain amount of level-headedness.
 Know your legal rights.
 Knowledge is power.
 Your Bronx divorce lawyer will help you with that.

 As a couple, you may be able to take advantage of mediation or a collaborative divorce.
 If you can do this, it sets you up for a future of cooperation with your ex-spouse.
 But even litigated divorces can happen without bitterness.
-And the courts look more kindly on couples who can navigate this time without resorting to unabated anger and conflict.
+And the courts look more kindly to couples who can navigate this time without resorting to unabated anger and conflict.

 The Good of the Children

-When a couple has children, the courts’ primary objective is the best interests of the children.
+When a couple has children, the court’s primary objective is the best interests of the children.